 How It All Started

 It started in childhood, and from an adult perspective, the event seems benign.
-However, when a person’s capacity is overwhelmed, it results in trauma.
-It’s almost a given that most trauma occurs in childhood.
+However, when a person’s capacity is overwhelmed, it results in survival memories (aka trauma).
+It’s almost a given that most survival memories are created in childhood.
 Children are more vulnerable to trauma for two reasons.
 Firstly, their brains are not fully mature and they don’t have the same reasoning capacity as an adult.
 Secondly, they’re highly dependent on others.
 Consequently, things that happen in childhood often leave long-lasting impressions.
 Even when a person comes from the most loving family, trauma may still develop.
 Let’s see how it started for Jessica.

 To avoid being hurt again, Jessica made an unconscious decision to be vigilant about her behaviors, and to never not be good enough again.
 In other words, to cover up the limiting belief that she’s not good enough, Jessica needs to engage in perfectionism.
 She needs to show everyone around her that she is good enough–that she is a good little girl.